Sorry for the late reply and inconvenience.

 Thanks for all this additional information.

 I understand your concern.

-And it’s my first privilege to pay attention and provide you with suggestions to relieve your discomfort/ worry.
+And it’s my first privilege to pay attention and provide you with explanations and suggestions to relieve your discomfort/ worry.

 Hope I have been able to clarify the situation for you and helped in resolving your query.